MegaMek/megamek.github.io/_posts/2019-10-17-planetary-systems.md

 * Allowing units to use pirate jump points
 * Allowing travel to other planets in a planetary system
 * Helping to generate information on manufacturing facilities
-* Using socio-industrial codes of planetary systems to help resolve acquistion of parts and equipment (see the planetary acquisition rules currently in MekHQ for an example of this)
+* Using socio-industrial codes of planetary systems to help resolve acquisition of parts and equipment (see the planetary acquisition rules currently in MekHQ for an example of this)
 * Calculating the expected time of an HPG transmission

 #### But Its Not Canon!